 That’s the reason why we reduced our emails from three to two.

-The poor open rate of the third email also gave a fair idea to scrap it from the series.
+As a result of the poor open rate of the third email, we decided to get rid of it from the series.

 - Email 1 – After 1 hour